-FALL/WINTER 2021 VOLUME 15 NUMBER 1&2
+NEWSMAGAZINE OF THE GEORGIA HISTORICAL SOCIETY FALL/WINTER 2021 VOLUME 15 NUMBER 1&2

-#

-Special Issue

-A Map of the SECOND SECTION GEORGIA Cherokae Territory
+A Map of the

+SECOND SECTION

+SECTION

+GEORGIA

+GEORGIA

+Cherolic Territory

-DISTRICTS & LOTS
+COLD DISTRICTS

-in defineated a

-COLD DISTRICTS Und taken from Conal Survey BY ORATCE GREEN.
+Und taken from Collat Survey

-sublished by Sulas 2) and Cli

 Georgia Power is committed to making communities thrive for generations to come.
 We are proud to call this state home and to be 'Citizens Wherever We Serve.'